LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ## 3. Setup the ethereum oracle project

-We will develop a simple oracle that will listen to the transfer event of CryptoKitties NFTs.
+We will develop a simple oracle that will listen to the transfer event of ENS NFTs.
 We will use Rust and the web3 crate to interact with the Ethereum blockchain.
 We will use the Alchemy API to interact with the Ethereum blockchain, otherwise you will need to run a full node.

 ### 3.1.
 Install Rust